fulcanelly/mctg-bridge/README.md

 # MCTG-bridge
-MCTG-bridge is a lightweight plugin that creates a chat bridge between Telegram group and Minecraft chat.
+MCTG-bridge is a standalone working out of box plugin that creates a chat bridge between Telegram group and Minecraft chat.

 ### Preview